GilangKurniaP/GilangKurniaP/README.md

-- 👋 Hi, I’m @GilangKurniaP
+- 👋 Hi, I’m @GilangKurniaP.
+You can call me Gilang.
-- 👀 I’m a student of the Geophysics study program at Gadjah Mada University
+- 👀 I’m a student of the Geophysics study program at Gadjah Mada University.
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 🌱 I was born in Bojonegoro, East Java and now I'm 19 years old.

 <!---
 GilangKurniaP/GilangKurniaP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.